- A Managed master or Operation Center fails during provisioning and show an error similar to the following (it might be related to Manual Scaling).

 - #34583: PersistentVolume on EBS can be created in availability zones with no nodes

 - GCE PD Topology Awareness Support

-This is caused by an issue in Kubernetes prior to version 1.12.
 The Kubernetes scheduler does not handle zone constraints when using dynamic provisioning of zone specific storage - such as for example EBS.
 First, the PersistentVolumeClaim is created and it is only then that the volume binding / dynamic provisioning occurs.
 This can lead to unexpected behavior where the PVC is created in a zone where there are actually no resources available for scheduling the pod.